EPA-WG/custom-element-dist/src/material/theme/README.md

 Emotional palette should be expressed via branded palette tokens.
 The emotions set supports particular application flow.
 Limit 7 per flow or SPA.

 NOTE.
-SPA( single page application) usually is not limited to the 1 flow.
+SPA( single page application ) usually is not limited to 1 flow.
 Settings/profile/contacts, etc. are the sample of separate flows even in SPA.

 # Branded palette
 The branded palette establishes a set of base colors and their variations, ensuring adherence to accessibility standards.